validates-email-format-of/validates_email_format_of/README.md

 [![Build Status](https://github.com/validates-email-format-of/validates_email_format_of/actions/workflows/ci.yml/badge.svg)]( https://github.com/validates-email-format-of/validates_email_format_of/actions/workflows/ci.yml?query=branch%3Amaster)

-A Ruby gem to validate email addresses against RFC 2822 and RFC 5322.
+A Ruby gem to validate email addresses against RFC 2822 and RFC 5322, with optional domain name lookups.

 ## Why this email validator?

 This gem is the O.G. email validation gem for Rails.
 It was started back in 2006.

 Why use this validator?
 Instead of trying to validate email addresses with one giant regular expression, this library parses addresses character by character.
 This lets us handle weird cases like [nested comments](https://www.rfc-editor.org/rfc/rfc5322#appendix-A.5).
-Gross but technically allowed.
+Gross, but technically allowed.

 In reality, most email validating scripts will get you where you need to go.
 This library just aims to go all the way.